 Many of our students come to us with the intention of setting up their own business at home, working freelance or starting their own retail shop.
 Some students have attended other courses and need more advanced or specialised training and help with running a floristry business.
 Whatever there stage, we are there to help and encourage these new businesses.
 Keeping in touch with students is very important to us as we love to find out what everyone is up to.
-Every student who attends a career or evening course is invited to join our special Student Group on Facebook through which they can keep in touch, talk to other students, ask questions and show us pictures of their recent work.
+Every student who attends a career or evening course is invited to join our special Student Group on Facebook through which they can keep in touch, talk to other students, ask questions and share pictures of their recent work.

 Here are just a few of our students and their stories...

 I attended the Intensive Career course in July, returning for some 1-2-1 beginners and intermediate wedding floristry with Sarah in August last year.
 Since then it has been all systems go fitting out my workshop at home, planning and setting up my business and finally launching Harebell and Holly on Mother’s Day weekend!

 I remember Sarah making me a cup of tea and us chatting over my concerns, one of which was worrying about finding a good wholesaler.
 I went to see the local wholesaler last week and met with Natalie.
 She was really lovely and helpful so I am now signed up with them and really pleased to be able to buy quality flowers for clients.
 Walking in to that flower fridge confirmed that I am officially now in flower heaven!